etn406/api-allocine-helper/README.md

 Usage is very simple, however it is strongly advisable to know OOP, and the `try{} catch(){}` block.

-First, creat an `AlloHelper` object:
+First, create an `AlloHelper` object:

 ```
 <?php